banner-hero

 Observe and Spin Prayer Wheels

 Rotating around holy locations and spinning prayer wheels is one of the most straightforward yet most enjoyable and exciting experiences you can have during the EBC trek.
 You can relax and rejoice in the beauty of the Himalayas while spinning the prayer wheels.
-Additionally, there are numerous locations along the pathways to Everest Base Camp, where you can find places with prayer wheels, as Buddhism is the predominant religion in the Khumbu region.
+Additionally, there are numerous locations along the pathways to Everest Base Camp where you can find prayer wheels, as Buddhism is the predominant religion in the Khumbu region.

 Visit Namche Cafe